ePages-de/epages-docs/_posts/2017/2017-16-01-testing-async-interactions.md

 Going this route you will soon ask yourself how to test such asynchronous interactions.
 [Spring Cloud Contract](https://cloud.spring.io/spring-cloud-contract/) offers great support for such scenarios.

-Let's look at the problem using a simple application consisting of two services and see how Spring Cloud Contract can help us improving it.
+Let's look at the problem using a simple application consisting of two services and see how Spring Cloud Contract can help us to improve testing the asynchronous interaction between them.

 ## The Sample Application